yjf-GitHub/yjf_repository/README.md

 ```

 ### Example 3
-Choose another tag to compile the version you want, such as the 3.025 ar750s firmware
+Choose another tag to compile the version you want, for example, the firmware of ar750s with version 3.025

 1. clone imagebuilder
 ```